 To ease out the configuration we have attached a Grid Setup zip file which is having all required files under it, download and extract Grid Setup folder, copy extracted Grid Setup folder to C drive.

-Last part is to copy above downloaded Selenium Server jar file and past it under C:\Grid Setup folder.
+The last part is to copy the above-downloaded Selenium Server jar file and past it under C:\Grid Setup folder.

 Running Selenium Hub

-The Hub is the central server which manages nodes, takes instructions from client and executes them remotely on the nodes and manage test threads.
+The Hub is the central server that manages nodes, takes instructions from the client and executes them remotely on the nodes and manages test threads.
 Each Selenium Grid consists of exactly one hub.
 The hub needs to be reachable from the respective clients (i.e. CI server, Developer machine etc.) The hub will connect one or more nodes that tests will be delegated to.

 Navigate to C:\Grid Setup folder, you will see below files under it.

-Right click on hub.bat file and edit it to make sure that the selenium server name (in blue below) is exactly same as you downloaded, after update save and close it.
-Please note that the bat file consist of a command that takes the jar file and refer hubconfig.json file to get configurations need to run HUB.
+Right-click on hub.bat file and edit it to make sure that the selenium server name (in blue below) is exactly the same as you downloaded after update saves and closes it.
+Please note that the bat file consists of a command that takes the jar file and refers hubconfig.json file to get configurations to need to run HUB.
 We have created a default config to run in bare minimum configuration, but user can update it based on their requirements (Read more about selenium config).

 After saving double click on hub.bat file to run it, once running it should be shown as below.

 To verify whether hub is running, open the browser and navigate to http://localhost:4444/grid/console.
-Console gives the information what is available on the Hub.
-As of now it will be blank, as there is no machine connected to it.
+The console gives the information what is available on the Hub.
+As of now, it will be blank, as there is no machine connected to it.
 User can also click the Console link and then click View Config.